There aren’t any oils on the market that will make your penis larger. However, penis enlargement is possible through other measures.

 - Dehydroepiandrosterone (DHEA).
 DHEA is a steroid that naturally occurs in your body.
 But using DHEA supplements can increase your risk of cancer, lower good cholesterol levels, and affect your mental health.

 - Pregnanolone.
 This is another naturally occurring compound.
 But there’s no research to support pregnanolone for use in penis enlargement.
-It may also negatively affect your mental health.
+It may also your mental health.

 - Catuaba bark extract.
 This ingredient has shown some promise as an antidepressant, but no research indicates that it has any effect on your penis.

 - Hawthorn berry.
-This ingredient has some use as a treatment for heart disease, but it’s not proven to help with penis enlargement.
-Taking too much can cause dizziness, nausea, and dangerous interactions with cardiovascular medications.
+This ingredient has as a treatment for heart disease, but it’s not proven to help with penis enlargement.
+Taking too much dizziness, nausea, and dangerous interactions with cardiovascular medications.